-2006: Made 16 appearances, including nine starts for the Fire.
-Scored five goals and added one assist.
-Played 778 minutes.
-Scored the first goal of the 2006 MLS season at FC Dallas (April 1) in a 3-2 loss.
-Added his second goal of the season at Kansas City (May 6).
-Scored his first career two-goal effort against Real Salt Lake (June 28) in a 22 minute appearance off the bench.
-Helped the Fire win the 2006 U.S. Open Cup with an assist in the final against LA (Sept.
-27).
+2006 (Chicago): He made 16 appearances, including nine starts for the Fire, in which he scored five goals and added one assist.
+In all, Barrett played 778 minutes in the regular season.
+Barrett scored the first goal of the 2006 MLS season at FC Dallas (April 1) in a 3-2 loss.
+He added his second goal of the season at Kansas City (May 6).
+His first career brace came against Real Salt Lake (June 28) in a 22-minute appearance off the bench.
+Barrett helped the Fire win the 2006 U.S. Open Cup with an assist in the final against LA (September 27).

-2005: Drafted by the Chicago Fire in the first round (third overall) of the 2005 MLS SuperDraft.
-Made 20 appearances, starting four, as a rookie.
-Scored one goal and added four assists while playing 594 minutes.
-Made his debut at FC Dallas (April 2).
-Scored his first career MLS goal at Real Salt Lake (May 28), helping Chicago win 3-0.
-Recorded his first career MLS assist against San Jose (April 16).
-Appeared in nine MLS
+2005 (Chicago): Barrett was drafted by the Chicago Fire in the first round (third overall) of the 2005 MLS SuperDraft.
+As a rookie, he made 20 appearances, including four starts.
+He scored one goal and added four assists while playing 594 minutes.
+He made his MLS debut at FC Dallas (April 2) and scored his first career MLS goal at Real Salt Lake (May 28), helping Chicago win 3-0.
+Barrett recorded his first career MLS assist against San Jose (April 16).
+He also appeared in nine MLS

 Reserve Division games, in which he scored eight goals.

 Barrett earned his first cap with the U.S. Men’s National Team on June 22, 2008, in a FIFA World Cup Qualifier in Barbados.
 He has represented the U.S. at the U-18, U-20, and U-23 levels, including the 2005 FIFA U-20 World Cup in Holland, where he scored three goals.